Braydon Trindall: 2024

 Trindall was stood down by Cronulla "for the short term" after he failed a roadside alcohol & drugs test on Monday 22 April.
 On 28 May, Trindall was cleared to play after he pleaded guilty in court.
 He was fined $1000 by the NRL and handed a three-month driving disqualification.

 Trindall played 20 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Trindall featured in all three of Cronulla's finals games as the club reached the preliminary final stage but lost against Penrith.
 On 1 November, Cronulla announced that Trindall had re-signed with the club on a three year deal.

 2025

 In round 15 of the 2025 NRL season, Trindall scored two tries for Cronulla in their 30-18 victory over rivals St. George Illawarra.

 Trindall played 26 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 Cronulla reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+In round 15 of the 2026 NRL season, Trindall kicked a two point drop goal to win the game for Cronulla against the New Zealand Warriors 10-8.